How to Choose a Sectional Sofa

 Sectional Dimensions: How to Measure a Sectional

-When choosing between a couch and a sectional, many people find the dimensions of a sectional sofa to be quite appealing.
+When choosing between a couch and a sectional, many people find the dimensions of a sectional to be quite appealing.
 The average sectional is roughly 130 inches wide.
-A small sectional sofa such as a two-piece and three-piece model measures about 112 inches, while larger four-piece or six-piece sectionals reach 160 inches or wider.
+A small sectional such as a two-piece and three-piece model measures about 112 inches, while larger four-piece or six-piece sectionals reach 160 inches or wider.
 Sectionals are also about 40 inches deep.

 Though these measurements are the most common, every sectional will have different dimensions based on its shape and design.
 To find the exact measurements for a specific sectional, grab a tape measure and follow this sizing guide: